uhuruchat/account_deletion/README.md

 This document outlines the steps a user can follow to permanently delete their account.
 Please note that deleting your account will erase all associated data.

 ### Prerequisites:
-* The user must be logged into their account.
+* The user must be logged into their Uhuru account.

 ### Steps: